OmronAPAC/Omron_LD_ROS_Package/README.md

 ### Initial Configuration
 For a single robot:

-Specify robot ip address when running the launch file from the command line as a command line argment, for example: roslaunch om_aiv_util robot1.launch ip:=168.3.201.122
+Specify robot ip address and name when running the launch file from the command line as a command line argment, for example: roslaunch om_aiv_util robot1.launch ip:=168.3.201.123 name:=robot1

 For 2 robots: